rosado-io/docs/get-started/ios.md

 # iOS SDK

-This guide provides instructions to integrate Authgear with an iOS app.
+This guide provides instructions on integrating Authgear with an iOS app.
 Supported platforms include:

 * iOS 11.0 or higher